Design Your Own Personalized Planner Using Notion: A Step-by-Step Guide

 • Name each page according to the sections you want to include, such as "Weekly View", "Monthly Goals", or "Habit Tracker" (you can explore templates for inspiration).

-• Use Notion’s drag-and-drop feature to order and reorganize these pages as needed.
+• Use Notion’s drag-and-drop feature to easily reorder and reorganize these pages to suit your workflow.

 Step 4: Customize the Weekly View